ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+&quot;The snowy, snowy daisies.&quot;

+What to Do in Case of Accident.

+j
+i
+:
+j
+i
+1
+I
+I
+&#x27;
+!
+Professor Wilder, of Cornell I &quot;ni- 1
+versity, in Moore&#x27;s Bural New Yorker,
+gives the following short rules for ac­
+tion in ca-es of accidjiit, which will
 be found useful to remember:
 For dust in the eyes, avoid rubbing: !
 dash water in them; remove cindeis, 1